ckarcz/CrazyflieDotNet/README.md

 [![Build Status](https://travis-ci.org/ckarcz/CrazyflieDotNet.svg)](https://travis-ci.org/ckarcz/CrazyflieDotNet)

-CrazyflieDotNet
+#CrazyflieDotNet
 ==============================
 Dot.NET libraries written in C# for Crazyflie Quadcopters and Crazyradios.

-(these libraries are for version 1.0 of the quadcopters, 2.0 untested, possibly supported/not supported)
+(these libraries are for version 1.0 of the quadcopters, 2.0 untested, possibly not supported)

-About The CrazyFlie:
+#About The CrazyFlie
 ==============================
 A Crazyflie is a tiny open source picocopter/quadcopter that began as a side project by a bunch of engineers and grew to great internet acclaim via a HackADay posting in 2011 (http://hackaday.com/2011/04/29/mini-quadrocopter-is-crazy-awesome/).